Unless otherwise noted, videos are courtesy of YouTube.

 Texas Instruments

-The Texas Instruments Speak & Spell, unveiled at the summer Consumer Electronics Show in June 1978, was a watershed moment in the history of digital technology, marking the first time the human vocal tract was electronically duplicated on a single chip of silicon.
-Developed by a small team of engineers led by Paul Breedlove, the device utilized a revolutionary technique called Linear Predictive Coding (LPC) via the TMS5100 speech synthesis chip to turn digital data into a recognizable, albeit robotic, human voice.
-Unlike previous "talking" toys that relied on fragile pull-strings and miniature phonograph records, the Speak & Spell had no moving parts, storing its 200-word vocabulary entirely in solid-state ROM.
-Its iconic bright orange "briefcase" design, vacuum fluorescent display (VFD), and the hauntingly monotone voice of radio anchor Mitch Carr made it a massive cultural phenomenon, later cemented by its starring role as a DIY interstellar communicator in the 1982 film E.T. the Extra-Terrestrial.
-Even in 2026, the Speak & Spell remains a staple of the "circuit bending" music scene, where artists intentionally short-circuit its 4-bit processor to create glitchy, alien soundscapes that the original TI engineers never could have imagined.
+The Texas Instruments Speak & Spell, unveiled in June 1978, was a watershed moment in digital history, marking the first time the human vocal tract was electronically duplicated on a single chip of silicon.
+Developed by a small team of engineers, the device utilized a revolutionary speech synthesis chip to turn digital data into a recognizable, albeit robotic, human voice.
+Unlike previous talking toys that relied on fragile pull-strings and miniature phonograph records, the Speak & Spell had no moving parts, storing its 200-word vocabulary entirely in solid-state memory.
+Its iconic bright orange "briefcase" design, glowing display, and hauntingly monotone voice made it a massive cultural phenomenon, later cemented by its starring role as a DIY interstellar communicator in the 1982 film E.T. the Extra-Terrestrial.